Haredi Judaism: Newspapers and publications

 In 1930s Poland, the Agudath Israel movement published its own Yiddish-language paper, Dos Yiddishe Tagblatt.
 In 1950, the Agudah started printing Hamodia, a Hebrew-language Israeli daily.

 Haredi publications tend to shield their readership from objectionable material, and perceive themselves as a "counterculture", desisting from advertising secular entertainment and events.
 The editorial policy of a Haredi newspaper is determined by a rabbinical board, and every edition is checked by a rabbinical censor.
 A strict policy of modesty is characteristic of the Haredi press in recent years, and pictures of women are usually not printed.
 In 2009, the Israeli daily Yated Ne'eman doctored an Israeli cabinet photograph replacing two female ministers with images of men, and in 2013, the Bakehilah magazine pixelated the faces of women appearing in a photograph of the Warsaw Ghetto Uprising.
 The mainstream Haredi political Shas party also refrains from publishing female images.
 Among Haredi publishers which have not adopted this policy is ArtScroll, which does publish pictures of women in their books.

 No coverage is given to serious crime, violence, sex, or drugs, and little coverage is given to non-Orthodox streams of Judaism.
 Inclusion of "immoral" content is avoided, and when publication of such stories is a necessity, they are often written ambiguously.
-The Haredi press generally takes a non-Zionist stance, and gives more coverage to issues that concern the Haredi community, such as the drafting of girls and yeshiva students into the army, autopsies, and Shabbat observance.
-In Israel, it portrays the secular world as "spitefully anti-Semitic", and describes secular youth as "mindless, immoral, drugged, and unspeakably lewd".: "Yet when the Haredi newspapers present the world of secular Israeli youth as mindless, immoral, drugged, and unspeakably lewd..."
+The Haredi press generally takes an ambivalent stance towards Zionism and gives more coverage to issues that concern the Haredi community, such as the drafting of girls and yeshiva students into the army, autopsies, and Shabbat observance.
+In Israel, it portrays the secular world as "spitefully anti-Semitic", and describes secular youth as "mindless, immoral, drugged, and unspeakably lewd".
 Such attacks have led to Haredi editors being warned about libelous provocations.

 While the Haredi press is extensive and varied in Israel, only around half the Haredi population reads newspapers.
 Around 10% read secular newspapers, while 40% do not read any newspaper at all.
-According to a 2007 survey, 27% read the weekend Friday edition of HaModia, and 26% the Yated Ne'eman.
+According to a 2007 survey, 27% read the weekend Friday edition of Hamodia, and 26% the Yated Ne'eman.
 In 2006, the most-read Haredi magazine in Israel was the Mishpacha weekly, which sold 110,000 copies.
+Other popular Haredi publications include Ami Magazine and The Flatbush Jewish Journal.